Baseflow/flutter-geolocator/README.md

 * Calculate the distance (in meters) between two geocoordinates;
 * Check the availability of Google Play services (on Android only).

-Note: The availability of the Google Play Services depends on your country.
+*Note*: The availability of the Google Play Services depends on your country.
 If your country doesn't support a connection with the Google Play Services, you need to try a VPN to establish a connection.

 ## Usage